VitaliiKalyta96/Data-analysis/Tableau/Analysis of users in the onboarding funnel/README.md

-## Analysis users in onboarding funnel
+## Analysis of users in the onboarding funnel

 This interactive Tableau dashboard analyzes the user onboarding funnel, tracking key stages from registration to first payment.
-It provides insights into user drop-off rates and conversion performance at each step of the funnel.
+It provides insights into user drop-off rates and conversion performance at each funnel step.

 ### Key Features: